webqit/quantum-js/README.md

 foo.baz = 1; // This will now be reflected above
 ```

-The above works as Stateful JS uses the Observer API under the hood!

 <details><summary>In practice...</summary>

 ...since the Observer API isn't yet native, the above `foo.baz = 1` assignment would need to happen via the `Observer.set()` method: